Xeloses/steam-remove-from-wishlist-button/README.md

-# steam-remove-from-wishlist-button
-Steam "Remove from Wishlist" button (userscript)
+# Steam "Remove from Wishlist" button (userscript)
+*Userscript for Tampermonkey/Greasemonkey.*

+Add "Remove from Wishlist" button to Steam store (only to games/apps pages).